LarryNaaa/Technical-Summary/RESTful.md

 > > POST requests requests have no restrictions on data length

 ##### What is the different between GET and POST?
+1. GET is used to retrieve resources; POST is used to create or update resources

-1. GET is idempotent, but POST is not
+2. GET is idempotent, but POST is not

-2. GET can be bookmarked and remained in the history, but POST cannot
+3. GET can be bookmarked and remained in the history, but POST cannot

-3. GET is harmless when using back button/reload, but POST will re-submit data
+4. GET is harmless when using back button/reload, but POST will re-submit data

-4. GET has restrictions on data length, because GET adds data to URL, and the length of URL is limited; POST has no restrictions
+5. GET has restrictions on data length, because GET adds data to URL, and the length of URL is limited; POST has no restrictions

-5. GET has restrictions on data type, only ASCII characters allowed; POST has no restrictions
+6. GET has restrictions on data type, only ASCII characters allowed; POST has no restrictions

-6. GET is less secure compared to POST because data sent is part of the URL
+7. GET is less secure compared to POST because data sent is part of the URL

-7. GET is faster than POST when accessing resources, because GET can be cached and POST need to send request head first, then receive 100 Continue response, and send request body.
+8. GET is faster than POST when accessing resources, because GET can be cached and POST need to send request head first, then receive 100 Continue response, and send request body.